Skip to content

 Dockerfile

-FROM atomic-reactor-base-image:latest
+FROM registry.access.redhat.com/ubi9/python-312

-WORKDIR /src/atomic-reactor
+WORKDIR /src/simple-color-output

 # Need to source the hermeto.env file to set the environment variables